w3f/polkadot-wiki/docs/learn/learn-parachains.md

 will enforce this validity.
 Similarly, a parachain could not include that in their implementation, and Polkadot would still enforce its validity.

 Parachains are not required to have their own token.
-If they do, is up to the parachain to make the economic case for their token, not {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.
+If they do, it is up to the parachain to make the economic case for their token, not {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }}.

 ## Parachain Hubs